Find the best immigration program for you. Take our free immigration quiz and we’ll tell you the best immigration programs for you!

 Advertisement

-In this article, I am going to go over the different costs to move to Canada based on two of Canada’s most popular Canadian immigration programs: the Canadian Experience Class (CEC) and Federal Skilled Worker (FSW), which are submitted through the Express Entry system.
+In this article, we will go over the different costs to move to Canada based on two of Canada’s most popular Canadian immigration programs: the Canadian Experience Class (CEC) and Federal Skilled Worker (FSW), which are submitted through the Express Entry system.

 When looking at the true cost of moving to Canada, there are two stages of costs to examine: